-When is the last time you have reviewed your I-9s for accuracy and correctness?
+When is the last time you have reviewed your I-9 policies and I-9 paperwork for accuracy and correctness?
 If your answer is longer than 6-12 months, jump to number 5 and do it today!

-Make sure you have reviewed your I-9s to make any corrections of paperwork or other errors.
+Make sure you have reviewed your I-9s to make any corrections to paperwork or other errors.

 Do NOT try to hide the errors.
 Rather, document your corrections.
 If you find mistakes on a form, update them, then initial and date the change.
 This will also help you keep up with getting updated documentation from employees whose past documentation may have expired.

-During 2020, employers have already had to deal with the impact of COVID-19 on their business, their workforce, and their families.
+During 2020, employers have already had to deal with the impact of COVID-19 on their businesses, their workforce, and their families.
 Human Resources Departments and internal legal staff have had to deal with community and state-wide shutdowns.
-They have had to wade through furloughs, layoffs, and work-from-home programs on the fly and with ever changing guidance and direction from the state and federal government.
+They have had to wade through furloughs, layoffs, and work-from-home programs on the fly and with ever-changing guidance and direction from the state and federal government.
 Despite these difficult challenges, many businesses, through the thoughtful and powerful guidance of HR and Legal, have persevered.